eXperiBot Documentation

 eXperiBot Blockly app

-The eXperiBot Blockly app allows you to program your eXperiBot with blocks.
+The eXperiBot Blockly app enables you to program your eXperiBot with blocks.

 Use on desktop computers